jokemanfire/mcp-containerd/README.md

 # MCP Containerd

-This is an MCP server implemented using the RMCP (Rust Model Context Protocol) library for operating Containerd's CRI interfaces.
+This is an MCP server implemented using the RMCP (Rust Model Context Protocol) library for operating Containerd.

 ## Features